beNative/git-automation/FUNCTIONAL_MANUAL.md

 ## 1. Navigating the Application

-The application features a modern, custom title bar similar to applications like VS Code.
-This bar serves as the primary hub for navigation and global actions.

--   **Draggable Area:** The majority of the title bar is draggable, allowing you to move the application window.
--   **View Title:** The current view (e.g., "Dashboard", "Settings") is displayed on the left with a corresponding color.
--   **Command Palette:** The center of the title bar features an integrated search bar.
-Clicking it or using `Ctrl/Cmd+K` opens the Command Palette, your primary tool for quick actions.
--   **Global Actions & Navigation:** The right side contains buttons for global dashboard actions (like "New Repo" or "Check Updates"), navigation icons to switch between views (Dashboard, Settings, Info), and a quick-toggle for light/dark mode.
--   **Window Controls:** On Windows and Linux, standard minimize, maximize, and close buttons are located at the far right.
-On macOS, these controls are in their standard top-left position.

-The application is organized into three main views, which you can switch between using the icons in the top-right of the title bar:
+The application is organized into three main views, which you can switch between using the icons in the top-right of the header.
+The header also features a dynamic title that changes color and text to reflect the current view.
+The final icon in the header is a **theme toggle button** to quickly switch between light and dark modes.

 -   **Dashboard (Home Icon):** The main screen where you can see and interact with all your repository cards.
 -   **Settings (Cog Icon):** Where you can configure global application settings.